LongQT-sea/wg-generator/README.md

 - Use this tool only as a template generator to simplify the creation of WireGuard configuration files.

 ## Credits
-The wireguard.js file used in this repo is part of the official [wireguard-tools](https://git.zx2c4.com/wireguard-tools) repository.
-Original author: Jason A. Donenfeld (@zx2c4 ).
+The wireguard.js file used in this repo is part of the official [wireguard-tools](https://git.zx2c4.com/wireguard-tools) repository, original author: Jason A. Donenfeld <Jason@zx2c4.com>.
-Copyright (C) 2015-2020 Jason A. Donenfeld Jason@zx2c4.com .
-All Rights Reserved.

 ## Disclaimer
 This tool is provided "as-is" without any warranties.
 Use it at your own risk.